nervosnetwork/overlord/docs/architecture_en.md

 ```
 #[async_trait]
 pub trait Consensus<T: Codec>: Send + Sync {
-    /// Get an epoch of an epoch_id and return the epoch with its hash.
+    /// Get an epoch of an height and return the epoch with its hash.
     async fn get_epoch(
         &self,
         _ctx: Vec<u8>,
-        epoch_id: u64,
+        height: u64,
     ) -> Result<(T, Hash), Box<dyn Error + Send>>;

     /// Check the correctness of an epoch.
 If is passed, return the integrated transcations to do